Own it. Make it. Protect it.

 Build on solid ground

 Put your best foot forward with a secure website.
-Google Registry has three top-level domains that all require a secure connection: .page, .app, and .dev.
+Google Registry has several top-level domains that all require a secure connection: .app, .dev, .page, .day.

 Be among creators